 Family Counselor Jobs in USA with Visa Sponsorship

-Family counselors typically qualify for H-1B sponsorship with a master's degree in counseling, social work, or related mental health field.
+Family counselors typically qualify for H-1B visa sponsorship with a master's degree in counseling, social work, or related mental health field.
 Many positions require state licensure (LPC, LMFT, LCSW), which can complicate visa timing since you need work authorization before pursuing licensure.
 For detailed occupation requirements, see the O*NET profile.

 See All Family Counselor JobsOverview

-Showing 5 of 63+ family counselor jobs
+Showing 5 of 43+ Family Counselor jobs

 Have you applied for this role?